- Awards & Scholarships

 Students who are interested in receiving credit for their internships should enroll in ALA 125, 225, or 325.

-The Fall 2020 semester will be different in many dimensions from what we have experienced in the past.
+The Winter 2021 semester will be different in many dimensions from what we have experienced in the past.
 To help navigate this new terrain, the Economics Department has established the following set of departmental norms addressing expectations for courses and advising:

 - All Economics Department classes will use Canvas as the primary website.
 All class assignments are to be submitted electronically on Canvas.